phaustin/quantecon-example/book/docs/writing_good_code.md

 If you want to know more, read the excellent summary found on [this page](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161).

-We\'ll talk about how to avoid repetition below.
+We'll talk about how to avoid repetition below.

 ### Minimize Global Variables